ViniZap4/vinizap4/README.md

   />
 </a>

-Hi!, My name is **Vinicius** and I'm **21 years old** and I'm in the last year of my bachelor's in **computer science** I have been focusing my study on **front-end** and **game development**, in the moment I'm styding and improving my knowledge fullstack development with nodejs, reactjs and react native and for game development Unity 3d, Godot and Unreal Engine.
+Hi!, My name is **Vinicius** and I'm **21 years old** and I'm in the last year of my bachelor's in **computer science** I have been focusing my study on **front-end** and **game development**, in the moment I'm styding and improving my knowledge about fullstack development with nodejs, reactjs and react native and for game development Unity 3d, Godot and Unreal Engine.

 What I current working:
  - [Dog-Adventure-project](https://github.com/ViniZap4/Vortex-Notation).